Cv-Keep/cvkeep-docs/docs/internationalization.md

 # Internationalization

 CV Keep is already internationalized.
 The application is available in PT-BR and EN, but you may want to extend the i18n options and add new languages.
-In this case, first lets see how the i18n is implementend on each project.
+In this case, first lets see how the i18n is implemented on each project.

 ### Frontend

 The Frontend uses the `vue-i18n` package to manage its i18n options, and uses 2 strategies to internationalize the application: global locale files and built-in i18n information for each component.
-This is made this way because components are lazy loaded on the pages, so a single locale json file would become huge with all the application translated texts and would never be fully used, ending up in unecessary network payload.
+This is made this way because components are lazy loaded on the pages, so a single locale json file would become huge with all the application translated texts and would never be fully used, ending up in unnecessary network payload.

 The i18n global messages are stored on the folder `/src/shared/i18n-messages` folder.
 For the components, each one that needs its scoped translations has a `i18n.messages` object on its `script` layer, this way the translation payload is only loaded if the component has been loaded, lightening the network payload and the application cold start.